 There are two types of jobs available with Instacart.
 A full-service shopper is someone who chooses their hours and shops and delivers orders.
 Because you’re doing the delivery, you need access to a vehicle.
 You’re also an independent contractor and able to choose the hours that work for you.

 The other option available with Instacart is an in-store shopper.
 This job entails pulling together shopping orders in the store – no delivery involved, so no vehicle required.
-This position is part-time with a flexible schedule and is perfect if you just want something seasonal or an easy side hustle.
+This position is part-time with a flexible schedule and is perfect if you just want something seasonal or a super easy side hustles for introverts.

 Both positions require a smartphone since you’ll need to download their app to pull together shopping orders.